jonasmcferreira/whiteiron/jhed-wasteland/adventures.md

 The **Roc**, a massive bird that patrols the skies over Jhed, is a constant threat, forcing smugglers to use these dangerous underground routes.
 Any attempt to travel overland would end in certain death beneath its talons.

 Don Vras, a seasoned smuggler with a **dark past**, will be your ferry captain.
 As you set sail, he fills the air with tales of the dangers ahead—how the Roc claims vast stretches of territory and how the last crew that attempted this route vanished without a trace.
 He describes how the Roc’s shadow darkens the waters, a grim omen for anyone daring enough to cross its domain.
 He has sailed to the **Witch's Nip** many times before.

-#### Tasks Before You Leave

-Before leaving Thieves Key, you need to make final preparations.
-You’ll have the chance to **purchase supplies**, gather **information**, and meet with key NPCs who may offer assistance—or try to sabotage your efforts.

-Ensure you have enough food, cold-weather gear, and rations to last several days in freezing conditions.
-The journey to Netrus is long and treacherous.

-Speak with **Brimhest**, **Don Vras**, and others in the Thieves Key.
-They may offer **clues** about the dangers ahead, or tips on how to survive the journey.
-Some may even have ulterior motives.

 ### The Journey Begins